Adobe-Marketing-Cloud/aem-ldap-tutorial/step-04/tutorial-04-example-idp.md

 The code for the new IDP is located in the [example-idp](example-idp/) directory.
 The majority of the code is in the [JsonFileIdentityProvider.java](example-idp/src/main/java/com/adobe/gems/exampleidp/impl/JsonFileIdentityProvider.java) class.
 The code is very simple and should be self explanatory.

-**!** If you want to fast forward, here's the [json-idp-config-pkg](json-idp-config-pkg) package with the configuration. all you need to do is to build and deploy the bundle.
+**!** If you want to fast forward, here's the [json-idp-config-pkg.zip](json-idp-config-pkg.zip) package with the configuration. all you need to do is to build and deploy the bundle.

 ### Requirements
 1. Running vanilla AEM 6.1 installation